VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

   -remoteWrite.flushInterval duration
     	Interval for flushing the data to remote storage.
 This option takes effect only when less than 10K data points per second are pushed to -remoteWrite.url (default 1s)
   -remoteWrite.label array
     	Optional label in the form 'name=value' to add to all the metrics before sending them to -remoteWrite.url.
-Pass multiple -remoteWrite.label flags in order to add multiple flags to metrics before sending them to remote storage
+Pass multiple -remoteWrite.label flags in order to add multiple labels to metrics before sending them to remote storage
     	Supports array of values separated by comma or specified via multiple flags.
   -remoteWrite.maxBlockSize size
     	The maximum size in bytes of unpacked request to send to remote storage.
 It shouldn't exceed -maxInsertRequestSize from VictoriaMetrics